THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 You can take golf equipment on board a Disney cruise just so long as you keep it stored in your stateroom.

 You can’t bring “Scuba equipment such as tanks, spears, spear guns, slings, dive knives, pry bars, and underwater scooters”.
 I do wonder if anyone has actually tried to bring an underwater scooter on to to Disney cruise.

-Fortunately it is absolutely fine to bring snorkel equipment with you.
+Fortunately it is absolutely fine to bring Snorkeling Gear with you.
 This can save you money on Castaway Cay if you bring your own.